delatbabel/admin/docs/installation.md

 <a name="assets"></a>
 ## Assets

-After the package is installed, you need to publish the package's assets like this:
+After the package is installed, you need to publish the package's assets and configuration like this:

-    php artisan asset:publish ddpro/admin
+    php artisan vendor:publish --force

+This publishes all of the vendor scripts from Admin as well as the packages that it depends on (viewpages, twigbridge).

-It is best to publish the assets whenever Administrator updates.
+It is best to publish at least the public assets whenever Administrator updates.
 Instead of doing this manually, you can add the above command to your `scripts` object in your composer.json file:

     "scripts": {
         "pre-update-cmd": [